SuperSpeed USB 3.0 Gadgets For Mac

 USB 3 Ports Are Backwards Compatible with USB 1.1 & 2.0 Speed Mac Peripherals

-The USB 3.0 ports on recent Macs will continue to work with your existing USB 2.0 and 1.1 Apple compatible computer accessories: Keyboards, mice, printers, backup hard drives, portable speakers, HD TV Tuner sticks, Webcams and Digital Cameras - while bringing a new era of even faster, high-speed USB3 accessory options to the Apple computer add-on market.
+The USB 3.0 ports on recent Macs continue to work with your existing USB 2.0 and 1.1 Apple compatible computer accessories: Keyboards, mice, printers, backup hard drives, portable speakers, HD Video devices, Webcams and Digital Cameras - while bringing a new era of even faster high-speed USB3 accessory options to the Apple computer add-on market.

 Apple Compatible USB 3 SuperSpeed Gadgets, Hubs, Devices and Adapters

-At the device end, new full 'B' size plugs will become common, as well as a new Mini and Micro USB 3 plug standard for gizmos like digital cameras and other small form-factor handheld and portable devices.
+At the device end, new 'B' size plugs have become common, as well as a new Mini and Micro USB 3 plug standard for gizmos like digital cameras and other small form-factor handheld and portable devices.

 How Fast Is 3.0 Universal Serial Bus Technology?

 The first Universal Serial Bus specification brought an affordable easy-to-connect peripheral standard to the masses.
 USB 1.1 was 12MB per second, which is fine for relatively slow peripherals like keyboards, mice, drawing tablets, USB speakers and whatnot.

 USB 2.0 - at potentially 480MB per second, was literally FOURTY TIMES FASTER - a huge leap forward.
 USB 2.0 was significant for far faster hard drive backups, flash-drive data transfers, high-resolution standalone scanners and All-In-Ones.
 USB 2.0 was also important for enabling high-resolution web cameras, real-time audio capture, video capture devices and TV tuners which demand more bandwidth.